jichu4n/quo/README.md

-# Quo: Toy self-hosted language
+# Quo

 Quo is a toy language with C-style syntax that compiles to WebAssembly.
-It is bootstrapped with a minimal compiler implemented in hand-written WebAssembly.
+It is bootstrapped with a minimal version of the compiler implemented in hand-written WebAssembly.
 Each subsequent iteration of the compiler is written in the subset of the language supported by the previous iteration, and provides additional language features for the next iteration.

 ## Why?